What is DIHelp?

-To achieve this objective, DIHELP will support 30 Digital Innovation Hubs (DIHs) to develop and/or scale-up their activities through a mentoring and coaching programme that will last for 9 months.
+To achieve this objective, DIHELP supports 30 Digital Innovation Hubs (DIHs) to develop and/or scale-up their activities through a mentoring and coaching programme that lasts for 9 months.

-Selected DIHs will receive training and coaching on business development, financing and innovation management delivered both face-to-face and remotely as a part of the DIH Academy.
+Selected DIHs are receiving training and coaching on business development, financing and innovation management delivered both face-to-face and remotely as a part of the DIH Academy.

 How to apply?

 DIHELP closed a call for Expressions of Interest on the 23 January 2018.
-DIHELP is currently evaluating the application to to select and invite 30 DIHs to join the DIH Academy training and coaching programme for 9 months.
+DIHELP evaluated the application and invited end of February 30 DIHs to join the DIH Academy training and coaching programme.

 The DIH Academy is a mentoring and coaching programme that will last for a duration of 9 months.

-The 30 selected DIHs from the Call for Expressions of Interest will receive training and coaching on business development, financing and innovation management.
-This will be delivered both face-to-face and remotely as a part of the DIH Academy, which is presented in the following figure.
+The 30 selected DIHs from the Call for Expressions of Interest are receiving training and coaching on business development, financing and innovation management, delivered both face-to-face and remotely as a part of the DIH Academy, as presented in the following figure.